microsoft/azure-percept-advanced-development/azureeyemodule/README.md

 `docker buildx build --platform linux/arm64 --tag azureeyemodule-xc -f Dockerfile.arm64v8 --load .`, which will build the azureeyemodule Docker image, and with it, the Percept application.

-Once you have your new azureeyemodule, stick it into any container registry and pull it using the IoT Hubt.
+Once you have your new azureeyemodule, stick it into any container registry and pull it using the IoT Hub.
 Alternatively, you can [tar up your image and scp it over](https://stackoverflow.com/questions/23935141/how-to-copy-docker-images-from-one-host-to-another-without-using-a-repository).

 #### Linux